Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 Running a heuristic evaluation of your own?

-We know the challenge of to just analyzing heuristics but also presenting those usability findings to your entire team.
-Check out our UX Heuristic Report Template Kit! 👇
+We know the challenge that analyzing heuristics can be, but presenting those usability findings to your entire team in a neat report is whole other ballgame.
+Check out our UX Heuristic Report Template Kit!

 Download our Table UX Audit Checklist